3liz/py-qgis-wps/doc/accesscontrol.rst

 This token may then be inspected by the client and used in subsequent requests  for accessing job's status and results or executing `dismiss` opération.

-It may be set by middleware proxy by sending the `X-Job-Realm` header together with specifie authentification procedure.
+Typical usage is to have a middleware proxy that sets the `X-Job-Realm` header together with specifie authentification procedure.

-For convenience, it may be send as query parameter `?realm=<token>` when accessing job status but value from header will always have precedence.

 Administrative realm